SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-message-box.md

 });
 ```

-### How to change the default look of a message box
+### How to Change the Default Look of a Message Box
 The following CSS variables can be set to customize the default look of a message box.

 - `--sci-workbench-messagebox-max-width`